MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/device-sync-and-update-for-uwp-device-apps.md

 Some critical device operations, such as long running device updates, can be performed only by a privileged app.
 A *privileged app* is the app that the device manufacturer has authorized to perform those operations.
 The device metadata specifies which app, if any, has been designated as the privileged app for a device.

-When creating your device metadata with the device metadata wizard, specify your app on the **Specify Windows Store device app information** page.
-For more info, see [Step 2: Create device metadata for your Windows Store device app](step-2--create-device-metadata.md).
+When creating your device metadata with the device metadata wizard, specify your app on the **Specify UWP device app information** page.
+For more info, see [Step 2: Create device metadata for your UWP device app](step-2--create-device-metadata.md).

 ## <span id="Supported_protocols"></span><span id="supported_protocols"></span><span id="SUPPORTED_PROTOCOLS"></span>Supported protocols

-Device background tasks that use DeviceUseTrigger and DeviceServicingTrigger let your app communicate with peripheral devices over protocols that aren't supported by the system-triggered tasks typically used by Windows Store apps.
+Device background tasks that use DeviceUseTrigger and DeviceServicingTrigger let your app communicate with peripheral devices over protocols that aren't supported by the system-triggered tasks typically used by UWP apps.

 | Protocol         | DeviceServicingTrigger                                                   | DeviceUseTrigger                                                                         | System triggers                                                                       |
 |------------------|--------------------------------------------------------------------------|------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------|